 Conclusion About the Best European Countries to Study

 These are the 10 best European countries to study based on thousands of verified student reviews on EDUopinions.
 There are also other great European countries to study such as Belgium, Norway, Sweden, Finland and Denmark.
 Those countries have high ratings but low numbers of reviews.
 Therefore they are not included in this article.
 We hope that this article helped you narrow your search a bit.

 Editor’s note: This article was first published on the 20th of September 2019.
-We’ve updated it for current readers in February 2021.
+We’ve updated it for current readers.